GLOBAL MARKETS-Shares, dollar hold steady ahead of key inflation data

 "At the moment, market sentiment has really been built on the idea that U.S. inflation is heading lower, so I think that if that doesn't happen ... if we saw that even flatline, there is a significant risk here that it undermines what we’ve been seeing in terms of the market move towards the upside and the gains we’ve seen over Q4 so far," IG strategist Joshua Mahony said.

-The dollar eased 0.1% against a basket of major currencies =USD, holding roughly steady against the euro EUR=EBS, the yen JPY=EBS and the pound GBP=D3.
+The dollar was flat against a basket of major currencies =USD, holding roughly steady against the euro EUR=EBS, the yen JPY=EBS and the pound GBP=D3.
 It's lost nearly 6.5% in value so far in the fourth quarter, largely because investors believe U.S. inflation has peaked.

 In China itself, blue chip stocks dropped between 0.2% and 0.3% as investors factored in the chances that looser restrictions on activity would lead to a surge in COVID infections that could hamper economic growth. .CSI300, .SSEC